Laney College: Student government

 The Associated Students of Laney College (ASLC) is the official student government, composed of a president, vice president, student advocate, treasurer, publicity commissioner, clubs affairs officer, and seven senators, along with secretaries of internal and external affairs.
 The ASLC allocates funding for student clubs and campus events.

 The student advocate serves as Laney College's representative to the Student Senate for California Community Colleges, a statewide body that advocates for student interests at the system-wide level.

 Athletics

 In 1960, student Linda Vail won the U.S. Tennis Association national intercollegiate women's tennis championships in both singles and doubles.

 Football

 The Laney Eagles compete in the Bay 6 Football Conference, which is governed by the California Community College Athletic Association (CCCAA).
-They are led by head coach John Beam, who has won the CCCAA Coach of the Year award.
+From 2012 to 2024 they were led by head coach John Beam, who won the CCCAA Coach of the Year award in 2018.

 In the 2018 season, Laney won the CCCAA State Football Championship and was deemed the Mythical National Champion, due to the regional splits between the CCCAA, which governs all 68 California junior college football programs, and the National Junior College Athletic Association, which governs junior college athletics across the rest of the United States, and covers 65 football programs.

-In 2020, Laney football coach John Beam was featured in fifth season of the Netflix documentary series Last Chance U.
+In 2020, Beam was featured in fifth season of the Netflix documentary series Last Chance U.